Ports of Lanzarote: ferries, routes and complete guide

 3. Puerto de La Santa

-4. Puerto de Órzola
+4. Port of Órzola

 The best of the Port of Orzola:

-- Short and frequent crossing: several departures daily throughout the year.
+• Short and frequent crossing: several daily departures throughout the year.

-- Ideal starting point for excursions to the Chinijo Archipelago.
+• Ideal starting point for excursions to the Chinijo Archipelago.

-5. Puerto de Arrieta
+5. Port of Arrieta

-6. Puerto de Playa Quemada
+6. Port of Playa Quemada

 Complete list of ports and marinas in Lanzarote